Ahmedsamy96/Gemini-RAG/README.md

    ```

 2. Navigate to the provided local URL (usually http://localhost:8501).
-3. Upload your PDF documents using the interface or select from pre-loaded examples.
+3. 2 PDF documents that contain our business are already uploaded in the interface, just select one of them.
-4. Enter your question in the text box and submit to receive an answer based on the document's content.
+4. Enter your question in the text box and submit it to receive an answer based on the document's content.

 **Code Structure**